wallymathieu/assertfail/_posts/2022-03-13-validation-and-mediator.md

 Note that the signature of the delegate is:
 `Func<TEntity, TCommand, IServiceProvider, TResponse>`

-The base responsibility for these classes will be to retreive and store the business entities as well as provide an opportunity to inject validation logic (since we implement a generic interface).
+The base responsibility for these classes will be to retrieve and store the business entities as well as provide an opportunity to inject validation logic (since we implement a generic interface).

 Since they take a func it's trivial to create a fluent API in order to register how the entities :